wyfo/apischema/docs/conversions.md

 # Conversions – (de)serialization customization

-*apischema* covers majority of standard data types, but it's of course not enough, that's why it gives you the way to add support for all your classes and the libraries you use.
+*apischema* covers the majority of standard data types, but of course that's not enough, which is why it enables you to add support for all your classes and the libraries you use.

-Actually, *apischema* uses its own feature to provide a basic support for standard library data types like UUID/datetime/etc. (see [std_types.py](https://github.com/wyfo/apischema/blob/master/apischema/std_types.py))
+Actually, *apischema* itself uses this conversion feature to provide a basic support for standard library data types like UUID/datetime/etc. (see [std_types.py](https://github.com/wyfo/apischema/blob/master/apischema/std_types.py))

 ORM support can easily be achieved with this feature (see [SQLAlchemy example](examples/sqlalchemy_support.md)).

-In fact, you can even add support of competitor libraries like *Pydantic* (see [*Pydantic* compatibility example](examples/pydantic_support.md))
+In fact, you can even add support for competitor libraries like *Pydantic* (see [*Pydantic* compatibility example](examples/pydantic_support.md))

 ## Principle - apischema conversions

-An *apischema* conversion is composed of a source type, let's call it `Source`, a target type `Target` and a converter function of signature `(Source) -> Target`.
+An *apischema* conversion is composed of a source type, let's call it `Source`, a target type `Target` and a converter function with signature `(Source) -> Target`.

-When a class (actually, a non-builtin class, so not `int`/`list`/etc.) is deserialized, *apischema* will look if there is a conversion where this type is the target.
+When a class (actually, a non-builtin class, so not `int`/`list`/etc.) is deserialized, *apischema* will check if there is a conversion where this type is the target.
 If found, the source type of conversion will be deserialized, then the converter will be applied to get an object of the expected type.
-Serialization works the same (inverted) way: look for a conversion with type as source, apply then converter, and get the target type.
+Serialization works the same way but inverted: look for a conversion with type as source, apply then converter, and get the target type.

 Conversions are also handled in schema generation: for a deserialization schema, source schema is merged to target schema, while target schema is merged to source schema for a serialization schema.